lrhyde/lrhyde/README.md

 🌸 My name is Lauren Hyde, and I'm a computer science student in UIUC's Grainger School of Engineering.

-💛 I'm currently a developer for the [Illinois Data Science Mastery Platform](https://mastery.cs.illinois.edu/) and [MicroCredentials at Illinois](https://d7.cs.illinois.edu/projects/microcredentials-at-illinois/) with the [d7 Research Group](https://d7.cs.illinois.edu/visualizations/), and volunteering at [Hack4Impact UIUC](https://uiuc.hack4impact.org/) on the OpenAQ project.
+☀️ At UIUC, I work as a developer for the [d7 Research Group](https://d7.cs.illinois.edu/visualizations/) on the [Data Science Mastery Platform](https://mastery.cs.illinois.edu/) and [MicroCredentials at Illinois](https://d7.cs.illinois.edu/projects/microcredentials-at-illinois/) projects, and also volunteer at [Hack4Impact UIUC](https://uiuc.hack4impact.org/).

-📘 I'm also working on various personal and curricular CS projects which will be posted here on GitHub!
+💙 This summer I'll be working as a Software Engineering Intern at PayPal!

 Learn more about me and my work via my [portfolio website](http://lrhyde.github.io), and feel free to reach out or connect with me on [LinkedIn](https://www.linkedin.com/in/lauren-hyde05)!